Control the narrative

 These are the terms, structures, and practical risks that usually decide whether the work holds when the file is tested.

-Enforcing rights under the ELVIS Act, New York Civil Rights Law § 50-f, and the NO FAKES Act to aggressively block unauthorized deepfakes and AI voice cloning.
+Enforcing rights under the ELVIS Act, New York Civil Rights Law § 50-f, and the NO FAKES Act to block unauthorized deepfakes and AI voice cloning.

 Negotiating the exclusive representation, exhibition, and consignment agreements that place the archive in the correct institutional and commercial contexts.